tradingview/rest_integrations_docs/source/trading/Concepts.rst

   on both the Orders and the History tabs.

 `/orders`_ is used to get current session orders and orders with ``working`` status from the previous sessions.
-However, orders, that have recieved final status should be included in the list utill the end of the trading session, or at least within 1 minute after changing order status.
+However, orders, that have receieved final status should be included in the list util the end of the trading session, or at least within 1 minute after changing order status.

 `/ordersHistory`_ is used to get order history for the account.
 It is expected that returned orders would have a final